dbnegative/lambda-deployment-wrapper/README.md

 # Lambda Deployment Wrapper
-Generic script to build, deploy and manage python lambda functions.
+Generic script to build, deploy and manage python lambda functions in C.D enviroment.
 Function details can be set in conf directory.

 ##Requirements
 * Python 2.7 +